 Biotech (IBB) remains a sector of speculation… The speculation from Washington relative to what will happen with drug prices and healthcare.
 There is no clear resolution to that issue and that has now led to money rotating to where is it has better opportunities and clarity.
-Nice upside move and nice follow through to add a position.
-Entry $318.
-Stop $325 (adjusted).
-Flag pattern in place from the vertical move higher.
-Flag pattern in play and nothing happening in the news to help.
+The downside broke support at the $311 level and remains challenged by the lack clarity about Washington more than anything at this point.
+Bottom reversal started?
+Watching how this one unfolds… hit our stop on short trade.

-REITs (IYR) had been lagging in response to interest rate worries related to the Fed promise to hike rates multiple times this year.
-The sector tested the $76 level of support and bounced back to resistance and tested, and bounced, and has now cleared the $81 resistance… We continue to focus on managing our risk and collecting our dividend as this all unfolds.
-This is a growth and dividend holding with a 4.2% dividend currently.
+REITs (IYR) The sector tested the $76 level of support and bounced back to resistance and tested, and bounced, cleared the $81 resistance… only to test lower again… and bounce again.
+We continue to focus on managing our risk and collecting our dividend versus the near-term volatility and uncertainty.
+This is a growth and dividend holding with a 4.2% dividend from our entry point in April.
 Entry at $75.75.
 Stop $76.25 (adjusted).
-Nice bounce for the week closing above the $81 resistance.
-Looking for the follow through to start the week.
-Moved below the $81 support?
-Watching how the sector responds to the Fed puts pressure on the interest sensitive stocks.
+Testing again finding support at $79.
+Ended the week back above $81 again… letting this play out as a long-term position.

-Energy stocks (XLE) have fallen since the December highs as the OPEC deal to cut production has not resulted in any real measurable cut that would impact prices.
-The double bottom pattern clears $63.22 for entry and stop $65 (adjusted).
-Watching how it unfolds to start the week after the test on Friday.
-Positive momentum continues for the stocks as crude holds near the $50 level.
-Looking for the move above $67 to complete the ‘V’ bottom.
+Energy stocks (XLE) have fallen since the December highs as the OPEC deal to cut production had not resulted in any real measurable cut that would impact prices.
+The double bottom pattern clears $63.22 for entry and a stop at $66 (adjusted).
+Investors reacted to the decline in price this week and found support at the $67 mark.
+Watching how this unfold in the coming week of trading.

 Daily Scan Results: